freelawproject/courtlistener/DEVELOPING.md

 But before we can get into that, we must address...

 ## Legal Matters

-Not surprisingly, we have a lot of legal, and, in particular, intellectual property, lawyers around here.
+Not surprisingly, we have a lot of lawyers around here--in particular, intellectual property lawyers.
 As a result, we endeavor to be a model for other open source projects in how we handle IP contributions and concerns.

 We do this in a couple of ways.
 First, we use a copy-left license for CourtListener, the GNU GPL Affero license.
 Read the details in the license itself, but the high level is that it's a copy-left license that's designed specifically for the kind of code that's run on servers and isn't distributed to end users (like an app would be, say).